Wayne Parnell

-Wayne Dillon Parnell (born 30 July 1989) is a South African professional cricketer who most recently played for Northamptonshire in English county cricket.

-Previously, Parnell played Test cricket, One Day International cricket and Twenty20 matches for South Africa.
-At domestic level he played for Cape Cobras, having previously played for the Warriors and Eastern Province.
+Wayne Dillon Parnell (born 30 July 1989) is a South African professional cricketer who has played Test, One Day International and Twenty20 International cricket for the South Africa national cricket team.
+At domestic level he played for Cape Cobras, Warriors and Eastern Province in South Africa and for a range of teams in competitions around the world.

 Early life and education

 Parnell was born in Port Elizabeth in 1989.
 He attended Grey High School in his home town, leaving in 2007.
 He studied Human Resource Management at Nelson Mandela Metropolitan University in Port Elizabeth.

 Domestic cricket

 Parnell made his first-class cricket debut for Eastern Province in October 2006, at the age of seventeen, against South Western Districts scoring 17 and taking one wicket.
 In his second first-class match, he recorded figures of four for seven, and, in only his fifth first-class match, he took a hat-trick against Western Province: all three batsman were bowled.
 He was described as "the most talked about cricketer to hit the first-class scene for some time."

-In 2008 Parnell was awarded the Coca-Cola Khaya Majola U19 Player of the Tournament and the CSA U19 Cricketer of the Year while representing Eastern Province.
+In 2008 Parnell was awarded the under-19 Player of the Tournament and the CSA U19 Cricketer of the Year awards while representing Eastern Province.

 In February 2022, Parnell was named as the captain of Western Province for the 2021–22 CSA T20 Challenge.